MoElwekel/MovieDB-App/README.md

 ---

+## 📌 License

+This project is for educational and personal learning purposes only.

+---

 ## 👨‍💻 Author

 - **Name**: Mohamed Adel Elwekel
 - **GitHub**: [MoElwekel](https://github.com/MoElwekel)

----

-## 📌 Notes

-  - This is an educational project and is not a real Movie-Website clone.